revolunet/django-extjs/README.md

 **Usage :**

-  - Put django_extjs on your python path
-  - Put static dir somewhere on your statics
+  - Put django_extjs/static static dir somewhere on your statics
-  - Create an example views.py
+  - Create an example view from views.py
-  - Edit example.html to match your view and static paths
+  - Edit static/example.html to match your view and static paths
+  - Open your form :

+        // simplest example of a django generated Form (EmailFormExample)
+        // its loaded then displayed in a new window function openForm() {
+        // as loading is asynchronous you need to declare a callback var w = new Ext.Window({
+                title:'simple django Form'
+                ,autoWidth:true
+                ,autoScroll:true
+                ,autoHeight:true

+            });
+         var a = new Ext.ux.DjangoForm({url:'/apps/django_extjs/example_email', callback:function(form) {w.add(form);w.show();}});
+        }

 **The lib provides :**